Fox-Design-Agency/react-stylux/README.md

 * A Huge thanks to www.w3schools.com and their awesome tutorials, many first draft items were created with those

 ## Changelog
+**0.4.1**
+* added Navbar2, needs major positioning and customization options but it's neat
+* added Popup1, and Popup2 blocks

+* minor updates to readme, rethinking the readme organization to better match mono repo organization

 **0.4.0**
 * updated Modal naming, might break things, so updated from 0.3 => 0.4
 * added first draft of Modal 2 & 3